sc-voice/sc-voice_net/content/study/searchwiki.md

 <img src="img/breadcrumb.png" alt="screenshot breadcrumbs">

-In this screenshot, "study" will take you to the ToC of the "study" channel, while "wiki" takes you to the main Wiki ToC.
+In the screenshot above, "study" will take you to the ToC of the "study" channel, while "wiki" takes you to the main Wiki ToC.